 Silk’n say it takes 16 minutes per leg.
 A reviewer said it took slightly longer at 20 mins per leg.
-That’s slow, so it’s not a great choice if you want to treat large areas like full legs, back, torso.
+That’s slow and faster choices are available if you want to treat large areas like full legs, back, torso.
 It’s better suited for small areas such as the bikini line, forearms and underarms.
-These treatments are quick and much more manageable.
+These treatments are quick to cover and much more manageable.

 What do the online reviews say?

 From all of the collated online Silk’n Glide 150,000 reviews and Silk’n Flash&Go Compact reviews it scores an above average 3.6 stars.

 The reviews shown on Silkn.com have a healthy average score of 4.1 stars.
 However, this is an average score for all their current and previous HPL models including the Compact.
 So, it’s hard to ascertain the actual feedback for the Compact model here.
 I’ve excluded the Silk’n reviews from the user rating score because of this.

 From Amazon, the quality of the reviews isn’t as good as expected.
 Most leave little information to explain their rating.
 It’s a mixed bag and it leaves you feeling underwhelmed and undecided.

 Here’s what we learn from the helpful Amazon reviews.

 The bad bits